Louai-Abdelsalam/safe-settings/.github/README.md

 }
 ```

+5. export AWS Access Keys Environment Variables into the terminal.

-5. run `./deploy.sh`.
+6. run `./deploy.sh`.

 NOTE: the AWS SDK libraries are not added to the `package.json` file because lambdas already have them.
-If you need to run tests locally (e.g with `serverless invoke --local`), make sure to install whatever AWS SDK libraries you need **one folder up** (node will still be able to find them).
+If you need to run tests locally (e.g with `serverless invoke local --function <function name>`), make sure to install whatever AWS SDK libraries you need **one folder up** (node will still be able to find them) via `npm install @aws-sdk/client-secrets-manager`.
 That way you don't accidentally modify the `package.json` file (and its lock file), and you also don't accidentally package said libraries later into the lambda's zip file and end up with an unnecessarily bloated zip file that could actually be larger than the max size that lambdas allow.